City Council & City Officials

 City Council Agenda & Minutes

 Beginning in the 1830's men such as Edward Dorsey Hobbs, James Walker and Samuel L. Garr had nurseries and planted many of the

 fine species of trees that are seen throughout Anchorage.
-Isaac W. Bernheim brought the Olmstead Brothers firm from Brookline,
+Isaac W. Bernheim brought the Olmsted Brothers firm from Brookline,

 Massachusetts to landscape his estate in Anchorage at the turn of the century.
 In 1914, when he was president of the Civic

-League, Berheim again hired the Olmstead firm to design a plan for the future development of Anchorage.
+League, Berheim again hired the Olmsted firm to design a plan for the future development of Anchorage.
 A part

 of that plan called for a City Forester.
 Since 1988, the Anchorage Forestry Board and its Forester have continued the

 tradition of protecting its trees and will continue this tradition into the next century.